PrincetonUniversity/MovingFish/Writing/revision_cover_letter.md

 - lines 83 and 417: Which is the difference between plants and trees?
 What the Authors mean for "plants": only herbaceous ones or the kingdom Plantae?
 In the latter case, the kingdom includes also trees.
 - In the final portion of the Introduction section (lines: 85 - 87 and 93 - 100), the Authors explained their findings.
 Probably these paragraphs are more suitable for a discussion rather than for an introduction.
 - The parameters used for setting the model are specified only in the figure legends (cf. Figure 2 and Figure 3, lines 632 and 651 respectively), probably the insertion in the main text could help the readers.

+> To address this point, we added a sentence in the text stating that "our results are qualitatively robust and we choose a representative set of parameters for our figures."

 Literature cited:
 - The Authors should use always the same style to write journal titles (italic or not: Literature cited section in the Instruction for Authors (available at http://esapubs.org/esapubs/preparation.htm#Lit) does not provide information about this point).